Gunsmith Cats: Reception

 The series was nominated in the "Best American Adaptation of Foreign material" category of the 1997 Harvey Award.

 In Manga: The Complete Guide, Jason Thompson is critical of Sonoda's depiction of women as "thin-hipped plastic toys with pubic hair" and some "frankly pedophilic" plot elements.
 However, he praises the "skilled storytelling" and describes the English localisation as "excellent".

 Mike Crandol of Anime News Network was critical of the final volume Misty's Run, believing the previous volume would have been a better end and the "true climax" to the series.
 He highlights a lower quality of art in comparison to earlier volumes as a sign that Sonoda may have been losing interest in the series.
 However he notes that despite this, the story is still "smartly executed and action packed".

-Manga Mania described the anime adaption as "colourful, crazy stuff" and "a highly enjoyable feast".
+Manga Mania described the anime adaptation as "colourful, crazy stuff" and "a highly enjoyable feast".
 Comparing the manga and anime they noted that despite Sonoda's attention to the cars and weapons in the series, the setting feels more like a generic American town than Chicago.
-However they praised the attention given to the anime adaption's more accurate portrayal of the city.
-In The Anime Encyclopedia, Jonathan Clements and Helen McCarthy call the adaption "good fun" and observed the lighthearted approach to the series in comparison to the manga.
+However they praised the attention given to the anime adaptation's more accurate portrayal of the city.
+In The Anime Encyclopedia, Jonathan Clements and Helen McCarthy call the adaptation "good fun" and observed the lighthearted approach to the series in comparison to the manga.
 They believe it deserved a version for TV.
 However they conclude that the low demand for pulp crime in the 1990s was a problem.

-Mike Crandol of Anime News Network was largely positive about the anime adaption but noted the simplified gunplay compared to the manga.
+Mike Crandol of Anime News Network was largely positive about the anime adaptation but noted the simplified gunplay compared to the manga.
 He praised the attention ADV paid to the DVD package compared to their other titles and the quality of the English dub.
-In summary he called the anime adaption "an excellent introductory piece of anime" due to the familiarity of the setting for those new to anime and called the adaption a "solid piece of fun filmmaking".
+In summary he called the anime adaptation "an excellent introductory piece of anime" due to the familiarity of the setting for those new to anime and called the adaptation a "solid piece of fun filmmaking".
 In another review on the Anime News Network, a reviewer praised the series for looking and sounding "like a gritty, grey suburb of modern Chicago," the impressive quality of the anime, action, and artwork.
 Raphael See of THEM Anime Reviews praised the series for delivering on "much of what its manga predecessor offers," having a "fairly intelligent story, smooth animation, furious action, and continued humor".
 He only complained that the series is too short, hoping that more will later be in production.